Travel Guides: Italy Travel Guide: Overview

 The map says Italy.
-The heel of the "boot."
-Though at times you may feel you've strayed into Greece.
-And that's certainly a part of Puglia's distinctive appeal.
-Endless groves of silvery-gray olive trees.
-Low drystone walls hugging agricultural plots the size of throw-rugs.
-A rugged coastline and sparkling blue-green waters of the Adriatic.
-And the typically Pugliese profusion of conical-roofed stone trulli - the region's unofficial architectural emblems.
-Here you'll find the people welcoming and down-to-earth.
-The cuisine fresh, rustic and satisfying.
-Welcome to your perfect escape.
-Welcome to Puglia.
+The "heel of the boot."
+Though you may feel you've strayed into Greece.
+And that's part of Puglia's appeal.
+Endless olive groves.
+A rugged coastline and the blue-green Adriatic.
+The people are welcoming and down-to-earth.
+The cuisine rustic and satisfying.
+You've found your perfect escape.

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.